 - The use of LLC property, such as real estate, by a foreign owner or related party

 - Loans and/or interest payments between the LLC and a foreign owner

 Interestingly, the IRS does not give a monetary threshold.
-Therefor even a transaction of a minimal amount would trigger the new reporting requirement.
+Therefore even a transaction of a minimal amount would trigger the new reporting requirement.

 New reporting requirements for foreign-owned LLCs – Step by step

 - If the LLC doesn’t already have an EIN, then designate the responsible party and obtain an EIN for the LLC from the IRS using form SS-4.